Get ready to experience summer like we know and love it, as Love Island is back for 2021!

-After a hiatus caused by the pandemic, ITV has confirmed Love Island will return for a brand new series this summer – though details on where this year’s contestants will attempt to find love are yet to be confirmed.
+After a hiatus caused by the pandemic, ITV recently confirmed Love Island will return this summer for what will be the show’s seventh series.

 When is Love Island back?